kahawai-sre/msdndevtest/README.md

 ## OPTIONAL: Install and configure Git Credential Manager __Core__ (Windows Host and WSL)

 ## Install and configure VSCode (Windows Host and WSL)
+1. Browse to https://code.visualstudio.com/ and download and run the VSCode installer
+2. When prompted, make sure the following is selected:
+3.

 ## Install and configure Docker Desktop (Windows Host)